ludicast/ice/README.markdown

 which are converted to the appropriate paths.

 Note that some people might claim that it is insecure to expose your resources like this, but that probably should be dealt with on a case-by-case basis.
+Besides, the fact that you are exposing these resources as cubes means that you are, well, already exposing these resources.

 ## Note on Patches/Pull Requests